LingConLab/documentation/dialect_corpora_platform.md

 - **linghub.ru**

-1. create of a corpus folder in your user directory - that will be your project directory
+1. create a corpus folder in your user directory - that will be your project directory

-2. go to the project directory and create two subdirectories for an interface (further - `/corpus_spoco`) and for a generator (further - `/corpus_data`).
-Place there files and folders that are privided in materials section
+2. go to the project directory and create subdirectories for an interface (further it will be named `/corpus_spoco`) and for a generator (further - `/corpus_data`).
+Place there files and folders that are provided in materials section

 - **parasolcorpus.org**

 1. go up to the root directory

-2. in folder `аdditionaldisk` create a project directory and place there a generator provided in materials section
+2. in folder `аdditionaldisk` create a project directory and place there a generator (further it will be named  `/corpus_data`) provided in materials section

 3. return to the root directory and go into `/var/www/html/`.
-There you should create another project directory and place interface sources into it
+There you should create another project directory (further - `/corpus_spoco`) and place interface sources into it

 In further documentation the difference of location of `/corpus_data` and `/corpus_spoco` directories in the hostings will not be mentioned.
-Nevertheless, you should keep it mind while editing paths, otherwise corpus generation may crash.
+Nevertheless, you should keep it mind while editing paths, otherwise **corpus generation may crash**.

 ---